Honors & Awards

 Barry also visited Kansas State and Miami before choosing the Huskers.
 Additionally, he had offers from North Carolina State, Syracuse, Wisconsin and Washington State.

 Barry was born on Nov.
 29, 1996, and he is the son of Kadiatou Bah.
 He is an ethnic studies major and is a three-time member of the Nebraska Scholar-Athlete Honor Roll.
-Barry was named to the Brook Berringer Citizenship Team and the Tom Osborne Citizenship Team in 2016, 2017 and 2018.
+Barry was a four-time selection to the Brook Berringer Citizenship Team and the Tom Osborne Citizenship Team.
 He has volunteered with Uplifting Athletes, the Lincoln Marathon, Red Cross, the UNL Children’s Center and hospital and school outreach visits.